Drug user accused of theft, leading to stay at Byron Bay rehabilitation centre

-LZS, our client, was a tradesman with a complex history of heroin and methamphetamine use.
-His longstanding drug addiction was reflected in an 18-year criminal history that included stealing and fraud offences.
+LZS, our client, was a tradesman with a complex history of heroin and methamphetamine (MDMA) use.
+His longstanding drug addiction manifested in an 18-year criminal history that included stealing and fraud offences.
 LZS had experienced multiple drug relapses and had unsuccessfully attempted rehabilitation programs through the NSW Drug Court.
 In periods of abstinence, LZS was described as a strong, honest and supportive member of the community.

 On a Saturday lunchtime in March 2018, someone called police to investigate a concern for the welfare of LZS and his friend, who were found unconscious in a car parked in Chippendale, in Sydney’s inner city.

 Upon arrival, the police woke LZS, and proceeded to search the vehicle on suspicion that he was in possession of illegal drugs.
-During the search, they discovered a bag containing stolen mail, including credit cards and identity documents.
+However, during the search, they discovered a bag containing stolen mail, including credit cards and identity documents.

 LZS informed the officers that the bag belonged to his housemate and that he had used it to transport dirty laundry, and was unaware of the stolen mail.
 Notwithstanding, police arrested and charged LZS with unlawful possession of property.
 At the time, LZS was on parole for a separate offence.

 Rehabilitation at The Buttery in Byron Bay

 Over the coming five months, LZS would be arrested twice more before being granted bail to attend The Buttery, a rehab facility in Byron Bay.

 While at The Buttery, LZS made remarkable progress in six months, attesting that he had “achieved more now than in the past 10 years”.
 He became completely abstinent from all drugs and alcohol, and engaged in therapeutic programs designed to prevent relapse.
 Community Corrections assessed that LZS had achieved insight into his offending behaviour, as well as considerable remorse for his past criminal actions.